PowerPoint Charts in C# and VB.NET

 var lineChart = (LineChart)chart.ExcelChart;

-// Add new line series which has doubled values from the first series.
+// Add new line series to the LineChart.

 presentation.Save("Updated Chart.%OutputFileType%");